pepsiduoduo/ccwebapp/README.md

 ## Deploy Instructions

-PostSQL port is default 3306 .
+MySQL port is default 3306 .

 Server: server side as RESTful architectural style.
 As a default, it is listening at http://localhost:8081/